Mitu-w44/Beer-and-why-it-is-the-best-/README.md

     <h1><u>Rating Light Beer in Hong Kong</u></h1>
     <h2><abbr title="Hypertext Martkup Language">A quick discussion - why beer is so underrated</abbr></h2>
     <img src="beer2.jpg" height="300px"/>
       <p>In this article, 10 beer brands commonly sold in Hong Kong convenience stores will be rated and discussed.
 Most are traditional brands with wonderful taste and texture, I will recommend certain beers according to your preferences in beverages.
-The history of beer in Hong Kong dates back to the mid-19th century, the era where beer reached peak popularity in Hong Kong.
+The history of beer in Hong Kong dates back to the mid-19th century, when beer reached peak popularity in Hong Kong.
 Yet nowadays, the popularity of beer have been declining, especially among newer generations.
 Why?
 Here are a couple of reasons:
       <ul>
         <li>introduction of new types of beverages in the market (e.g. canned cocktails)</li>
         <li>beer lacks wide range of flavours (e.g. Korean soju has 9 flavours)</li>